djplaner/canvas-collections/docs/reference/conceptual-model/collections/existing-collections.md

 Each collection can also define a Canvas page as the _output page_.
 You can use Collections to update the contents of the _output page_ with the current representation of that collection.
 This can be done on as for a single collection, or use _Full Claytons_ to do it for all collections with an _output page_ defined.

-The _Existing collection_ element provides
+The _Existing collections_ element provides

 - an _output page_ text box in which you enter the title of the Canvas page; and,
 - an _Update_ button you use to update the _output page_ with the current representation of the collection.